DJWassink/Promise-parallel-throttle/README.md

 //result is:
 result = {
-  completed: [13, 2674, 10],
+  completed: [{result: 13, params: [5,8]}, {result: 2674, params: [1337,1337]}, {result: 10, params: [4,6]}],
   aborted: []
 }

 //as you can see result will contain two arrays, completed and aborted.
-//completed contains the result of the Promise if it succeeded
+//completed contains the result and params of the Promise if it succeeded
-//aborted contains the error of the Promises which failed
+//aborted contains the error and params of the Promises which failed
 ```

 ## API